satvikprasad/i-imo/README.md

-# IMO - Intelligent Meeting Organizer
+# I-IMO - Intelligent IRL Meeting Organizer

 ## If you are applovin judges - please check out this section
 <details>